 "My favorite thing there is the smothered pork chop, YUM!!!
 I also really like the breading on the fried chicken and catfish.
 All of the sides are incredible and flavorful and the pound cake is from scratch!" -Nikki

 Catfish with all the fixings?
 You’ve got it.
-This place not only prepares you for your meal with a large setup, then serves up the best catfish around.
-This was definitely a crowd-pleaser with several members of our staff nominating it for this list!
+This place preps you for your meal with a large setup, then serves up the best catfish around.
+This was definitely a crowd-pleaser, garnering several staff member nominations.

 “Fried catfish (regular) is my favorite – they have a spicy as well.
 Don’t forget the sweet tea!
-However, they have a “setup dish” that is free with a meal, but it is a meal in itself – hush puppies (corn bread strips), beans, onions, peppers, etc.” – Joel
+They have a “setup dish” that is free with a meal, but it is a meal in itself – hush puppies (corn bread strips), beans, onions, peppers, etc.” – Joel

 Fork in the Road |1821 S Fielder Rd.

 One word, Crack-a-Roni.
-This truffle oil and multiple cheeses will make your mouth melt.
-There’s an assortment of yummy sandwiches here, too.
+This truffle oil and multiple cheeses will melt your mouth.
+There’s an assortment of yummy sandwiches, too.

-“Get there early for lunch, it’s small and fills up fast.
+“Get there early for lunch, because the place is small and fills up fast.
 The grilled cheese sandwich is amazing and the mac ‘n cheese is out of this world!”—Jon

 Don’t be afraid to try something new!
 Taste of Europe is an authentic Russian restaurant with delicious borscht, stuffed cabbage, beef stroganoff and more.
 ‘Diners, Drive-Ins & Dives’ aficionado Guy Fieri loved it, and you will too.

-“Taste of Europe, the owners are awesome, and the food is one of a kind.
+“Taste of Europe is my choice because the owners are awesome and the food is one of a kind.
 Don’t let beet soup (or borscht) scare you...it really is delicious! “ – Decima

 Vietalia’s uniqueness is the result of its one-of-a-kind menu.
 Nowhere else can you order a hamburger for lunch, pho for dinner, and tiramisu for dessert.
 This is just an example of the vast range of selections offered.